kir00t/kir00t/README.md

 ### About Me

 - Bug Hunter
-- Programmer, Python and C Developer
 - BackEnd
+- Programmer, as a programmer, i'm always learning and coding.
 - Competitive Programming player at <a href="https://www.hackerrank.com/matheusreisd?h_r=internal-search&hr_r=1">HackerRank</a> & <a href="https://codeforces.com/profile/caiteteuz">CodeForces</a>
 - Ctf player at <a href="https://picoctf.org/">PicoCTF</a>